breandan/kotlingrad/README.md

 }
 ```

 Any backticks and unicode characters above are simply for readability and have no effect on the behavior.
-Running [this program](src/main/kotlin/edu/umontreal/kotlingrad/samples/HelloKotlinGrad.kt) via `./gradlew demo` should print:
+Running [this program](src/main/kotlin/edu/umontreal/kotlingrad/samples/HelloKotlinGrad.kt) via `./gradlew HelloKotlinGrad` should print:

 ```
 z(x, y)                         = x * (-sin(x * y) + y) * 4